gifale95/BERG/source/models/model_cards/fmri-nsd_fsaverage-vit_b_32.rst

 all subjects saw for up to three times during the NSD experiment).

 **Model testing partition.** fMRI responses for 515/1,000 shared images (i.e., the 515 images that each subject saw for exactly three times during the NSD experiment).
+The models are additionally tested out-of-distribution on NSD-synthetic, the out-of-distribution component of NSD consisting of fMRI responses from the same 8 NSD subjects to 286 NSD-synthetic images.

 Input
 -----